SoftServe

 SoftServe, Inc., founded in 1993 in Lviv, Ukraine, is a technology company specializing in consultancy services and software development.

 SoftServe provides services in the fields of big data, Internet of things, cloud computing, DevOps, e-commerce, computer security, experience design, and health care.
-With its United States headquarters in Austin, Texas and European headquarters in Lviv, Ukraine, the company employed more than 10,000 people in offices in 2021.
-It is one of the largest employer for software developers in Eastern Europe, and the largest outsourcing and outstaffing IT company in Ukraine.
+With its United States headquarters in Austin, Texas and European headquarters in Lviv, Ukraine, the company employs more than 12,000 people in 58 offices in 14 countries.
+It is one of the largest employers for software developers in Eastern Europe, and the largest outsourcing and outstaffing IT company in Ukraine.

 History

+Early years

 SoftServe was founded in 1993 in Lviv, Ukraine.
 Started by two post-graduate students of Lviv Polytechnic, it began as a software development company with headquarters in Lviv.
 The company was initially supported by the Rensselaer Polytechnic Institute Incubator Center and its first known client was General Electric.
 The company opened its first office in the United States in 2000.
 SoftServe was instrumental in building Microsoft Bird's Eye service in 2004.
 It used the same concept that was later used by Google for its Google Street View.
 For its work on the project, SoftServe was invited to speak at Microsoft's annual conference where it was used as an example of business applications that could be built by technology corporations.

+Expansion and educational initiatives

 In 2006, SoftServe founded SoftServe University.
 It became the company's corporate training program for improving developers and retraining specialists.
 Based in Ukraine, it also offers international IT Professional certificates to employees who complete the program.
 With the launch of SoftServe University, the company became the first to establish a corporate university in Ukraine.
 In 2008, SoftServe also founded Lviv Business School at Ukrainian Catholic University.